The Golden Akita Retriever is a hybrid breed of dog that combines a Golden Retriever with the Japanese Akita.

 These are two dogs of roughly the same size, but with different temperaments, and yet it is a blend that just seems to work.

-However, prior to owning this breed, you need to be aware of a number of different factors that will certainly have an impact on your decision as to whether or not you should own one.
+However, before owning this breed, you need to be aware of a number of different factors that will certainly have an impact on your decision as to whether or not you should own one.

 Thankfully, that is where our complete guide to the breed is going to prove itself to be rather useful.